Home Compare BNR.DE vs NHY.OL

 Profitability

-Neither side looks especially strong on growth, though Norsk Hydro ASA still ranks somewhat higher.
+Neither side looks especially strong on profitability, though Norsk Hydro ASA still ranks somewhat higher.

 Profitability — Dominant Gap